benmvp/slides/2017/nodevember/why-react.md

 - My name is Ben Ilegbodu
 - It was nearly 2 years ago that we (Eventbrite) embarked on the journey of transitioning our frontend from Backbone to React
 - So this talk is about the first part of that transition: convincing everyone that it was a good idea 😀
-- Wanna pull back the covers on the rationale we used to make that switch
+- Wanna pull back the covers on the rationales we used to make that switch
 - And if you're in the same boat, you'll have some solid reasons besides "everyone is using it"
 - Posted link to slides on twitter if you want to follow along